If you're looking for the best headset to go with your new Xbox Series X in 2022, then you're in the right place!

 The Turtle Beach Stealth 600 Gen 2 Wireless Gaming Headset is a must-have for an affordable wireless choice for Xbox Series X.

-Best Xbox Series X Headset All-rounder Under 100 - Razer Kraken Tournament Edition
+Best Xbox Series X Headset All-rounder - Razer Kraken Tournament Edition

-The retractable mic is so well designed, you'll likely find it hard to stop using it.
+The retractable mic is so well-designed, that you'll likely find it hard to stop using it.
 There's overall attention to detail with this headset that you would expect with something well over £100.

 A great headset for playing multiplayer and hearing enemies, or just immersing yourself further into the game.